MAF1981/MMM-Homematic-Heaters/README.md

           </tr>
           <tr>
            <td><code>label</code></td>
            <td>The label for the device (i.e.: Living Room).
-If not present or empty the internal device name will shown.</td>
+If not present or empty, the internal device name is shown instead.</td>
           </tr>
           <tr>
            <td><code>showSetTemperature</code></td>